Client Protection Fund

 What is the Client Protection Fund and how is it funded?

 The Client Protection Fund is a trust that is an entity separate from the State Bar of Arizona, but exists as part of the State Bar's business structure.
 The Client Protection Fund's Board of Trustees receives, holds, manages, and disburses money from the Fund.
-The Fund is a charitable organization and is not funded by taxpayer dollars.
+The Fund is not funded by taxpayer dollars.
 Each lawyer licensed to practice law in Arizona contributes a yearly assessment to the Fund.
 That money is invested, which allows the Fund to pay more claims.
 The Trustees can pay up to $250,000 in claims against one lawyer, and up to $100,000 per claimant.

 Who administers the Fund?